vetinari/brickd_exporter/README.md

 ### Pre-requisite

-go version 1.19 or later (go modules are used in this repo).
+go version 1.21 or later.

 ### Building the brickd exporter

 Clone the repository via `go get github.com/vetinari/brickd_exporter` or git and cd into the directory.
 Then build the brickd\_exporter binary with the following commands.

-    $ go build
+    $ make build

+or to build for a raspberry pi:

+    $ make build.raspi

+The resulting binary will be in the `./build/` directory

 ### Configuration